Canada–United Kingdom relations: Constitutional independence

 The definitive break in Canada's loyalist foreign policy came during the Suez Crisis of 1956, when the Canadian government flatly rejected calls from the British government for support of the British, French, and Israeli invasion of Egypt.
 Eventually, Canada helped the three to save face and to extract themselves from a public relations disaster.
 The Canadian delegation to the United Nations, led by future Prime Minister Lester B. Pearson, proposed a peacekeeping force to separate the two warring sides and so he was awarded the Nobel Peace Prize.

 Meanwhile, Canada's legal separation from Britain continued.
 Until 1946, Britain and Canada shared a common nationality code.
 The Canadian Citizenship Act 1946 gave Canadians a separate legal nationality from Britain.
 Canadians could no longer appeal court cases to the Judicial Committee of the Privy Council in London after 1949.

 The final constitutional ties between the United Kingdom and Canada ended with the passing of the Canada Act 1982.
 An Act of the British Parliament passed at the request of the Canadian federal government to "patriate" Canada's constitution, ending the necessity for the country to request certain types of an amendment to the Constitution of Canada to be made by the British Parliament.
 The Act also formally ended the "request and consent" provisions of the Statute of Westminster 1931 about Canada whereby the British parliament had a general power to pass laws extending to Canada at the latter's request.

-Formal economic relations between the two countries declined after Britain acceded to the European Economic Community in 1973.
-In both countries, regional economic ties loomed larger than the historical trans-Atlantic ones.
-In 1988, Canada signed a free trade agreement with the United States, which became the North American Free Trade Agreement (NAFTA) in 1994 with the addition of Mexico.
-NAFTA became the Canada-United States-Mexico Agreement (CUSMA) in 2020 with the completion of negotiations.
-In 2020 the United Kingdom left the European Union.
-Britain is the fifth largest overall foreign investor in Canada.
-In turn, Canada is the third-largest foreign direct investor in Britain.
+Proposed Canadian annexation of the Turks and Caicos Islands

+Since 1917, it has been proposed that the Turks and Caicos Islands, a British Overseas Territory, be annexed into Canada.
+The proposal peaked in popularity in the 1980s, but has waned in popularity since then.

 Defence and security

 The two countries have a long history of close collaboration in military affairs.
 Canada fought alongside Britain and its Allies in World War I. Canadians of British descent, the majority of the country, gave widespread support by arguing that Canadians had a duty to fight on behalf of their Motherland.
 Indeed, Prime Minister Wilfrid Laurier, despite being French-Canadian, spoke for the majority of English-Canadians when he proclaimed: "It is our duty to let Great Britain know and to let the friends and foes of Great Britain know that there is in Canada but one mind and one heart and that all Canadians are behind the Mother Country."
-It fought with Britain and its allies again in World War II.
+It fought with Britain and its allies again in World War II and Korean War.